This startup is making customized sexual harassment training that it says employees won’t hate (or forget) – TechCrunch

 The email — not to mention the programming itself — is straight out of “Office Space.”
 Little surprise that when Anne Solmssen, a Harvard-trained computer scientist, happened to call a friend recently who was clicking through his own company-sponsored training program, his answer to how it was going was, “It’s more interesting when I have baseball on.”

 Solmssen has some other ideas about how to make sexual harassment training far more interesting and less “cringe-worthy.”
 Indeed, she recently joined forces with Roxanne Petraeus, another Harvard grad, to create Ethena, a software-as-a-service startup that’s promising customizable training delivered in bite-size segments that caters to individuals based on how much they already know about sexual harassment in the workplace.
-The software will also be sector specific when it’s released more widely in the first quarter of next year.
+The software will also be sector-specific when it’s released more widely in the first quarter of next year.

-The company first came together this past summer led by Petraeus, who joined the U.S. Reserve Officers’ Training Corps to help defray the cost of her Ivy league education and wound up spending seven years in the U.S. Army, including as a civil affairs officer, before cofounding an online meals marketplace, then spending a year with McKinsey & Co. to get a better handle on how businesses are run.
+The company first came together this past summer led by Petraeus, who joined the U.S. Reserve Officers’ Training Corps to help defray the cost of her Ivy League education and wound up spending seven years in the U.S. Army, including as a civil affairs officer, before co-founding an online meals marketplace, then spending a year with McKinsey & Co. to get a better handle on how businesses are run.

-Petraeus says that across her experience, and particularly in the Army, she had “great leaders who were super thoughtful” about sexual harassment training, “who cared about their [reports’] development goals and what was happening in their personal lives, and brought out the best in their people, rather than making them feel less than or marginalized.”
+Petraeus says that across her experience, and particularly in the Army, she had “great leaders” who were “thoughtful about their [reports’] development goals and what was happening in their personal lives, and brought out the best in their people, rather than making them feel less than or marginalized.”

 Still, she was aware that from an institutional standpoint, most harassment training is not thoughtful, that it’s a matter of checking boxes on an annual basis to ensure compliance with different state laws, depending on where an organization is headquartered.
-She marveled that so much of the content employees are being forced to consume seems “designed for a 1980s law firm.”
+She marveled that so much of the content employees are consuming seems “designed for a 1980s law firm.”

 Solmssen was meanwhile working for a venture-backed public safety software company, Mark43.
 She was getting along just fine, too, but when a friend put the two in touch on the hunch that their engineering talent and vision could amount to something, that instinct proved right.